 A variety of scholarships and bursaries may be available from your chosen institution(s), related to assisting both students facing financial hardship and those demonstrating academic excellence.
 Information is available directly on institutions’ websites, links to which you can find in the ‘Where can I study? section.

 You may also be able to stagger payment of course fees with certain institutions so please discuss this with them when considering their courses.

-Further information about scholarships can be found on the postgraduate search website.
+Information about scholarships can also be found on the postgraduate search website.